-1 flash - External kill button pressed or circuit broken.
+1 flash - External Kill Button pressed or External Kill Button circuit broken.

-If the External Kill Button has not been activated then check the wiring between the Battery Isolator and the button.
-One way to confirm a fault with this wiring is to join the two Blue wires together close to the Battery Isolator thereby bypassing the external kill button and associated wiring.
+If the External Kill Button has not been activated then check the wiring between the Battery Isolator and the External Kill button.
+One way to confirm this fault is to temporarily connect the blue wire to chassis therefore bypassing the External Kill Button and wiring.